Chapter 5.30

 (2) Applicant’s telephone number, home address, and mailing address, if different;

-(4) The address by which all notices are to be sent to applicant, as required under this chapter.
+(4) The address to which all required notices are to be sent to the applicant.

 (C) Proof of Identity.
-An in-person verification by the Licensing Officer of applicant’s true identity by use of any of the following, which bear a photograph of said applicant:
+Verification by the Licensing Officer of the applicant’s identity by use of any of the following, which bear a photograph of the applicant:

 (1) Valid driver’s license issued by any state;